zzzteph/weakpass/README.md

-# Weakpass (JS)
+# Weakpass

 <p align="center">
   <img src="https://github.com/zzzteph/weakpass/blob/readme/cracker.png?raw=true"  height="250">
 </p>

-Here, you can find the list of tools from [weakpass.com](https://weakpass.com/) for password and hash cracking in one place.
+Here, you can find the list of tools and example of API server from [weakpass.com](https://weakpass.com/) for password and hash cracking in one place.

 ### 📂 Folder Structure

+- **server**
+  - Server demo-example for the Weakpass API.

 - **tools**
   - A collection of password and hash cracking tools. **Check them out:**